-- Authorises the Programme Director to act on behalf of CRL as the Employer under the works contracts and to authorise individuals to act on his behalf. - Authorises the Programme Director to appoint individuals to act as the Project Manager or Employer's Agent subject to such persons acting in accordance with this Manual. - States that the Project Manager's decisions on matters of contractual entitlement (e.g. compensation event assessments, extensions of time) are subject to the duty of impartiality and are not constrained by the Scheme of Authorities. - States that the Project Manager's authority to issue instructions necessary to avoid or mitigate injury or damage is not constrained by the Scheme of Authorities. - Authorises the Project Manager to issue instructions which are required for the proper management of the works subject to: - o Compliance with the terms of the Project Manager's appointment, the Change Control and Budget Management Procedure, and this Manual.
+- Authorises the Chief Programme Officer (now Programme Director) to act on behalf of CRL as the Employer under the works contracts and to authorise individuals to act on his behalf. - Authorises the Chief Projects Officer (now Delivery Director) to appoint individuals to act as the Project Manager or Employer's Agent subject to such persons acting in accordance with this Manual. - States that the Project Manager's decisions on matters of contractual entitlement (e.g. compensation event assessments, extensions of time) are subject to the duty of impartiality and are not constrained by the Scheme of Authorities. - States that the Project Manager's authority to issue instructions necessary to avoid or mitigate injury or damage is not constrained by the Scheme of Authorities. - Authorises the Project Manager to issue instructions which are required for the proper management of the works subject to: - Compliance with the terms of the Project Manager's appointment, the Change Control and Budget Management Procedure, and this Manual.